Active Searches DSG Koya

 • Leading the successful development and implementation of a new strategic plan while empowering staff to take ownership in their respective areas of expertise.

-• Proactively reframing the narrative of how LAND studio works and how it brings value to communities it serves; Ensuring clear, consistent articulation of LAND's value proposition across existing and new constituent groups.
+• Intentionally reframing the narrative of how LAND studio works and how it brings value to communities it serves.
+Ensuring clear, consistent articulation of LAND's value proposition across existing and new constituent groups.

 • Improving operational structure, discipline and accountability.
 Building capacity in areas that need additional support and/or autonomy.